Projet-S4-MDM/Aetos/doc/usage.md

 ## Controls

 Aetos is controlled using a bluetooth controller.
+The following keybindings can be modified in the `joy_demux.py` file from the `aetos_joy` ros2 package

 ![original_contributors](/doc/images/controls.png)

 ## Homing

-## Network setup
+## Vision